livewire/turbolinks/README.md

-# Livewire VueJS Support Plugin
+# Livewire Turbolinks Plugin

-If you are using VueJS AND Livewire on the same page, this plugin is required.
+If you are using Turbolinks AND Livewire on the same page, this plugin is required.

-Additionally, it allows you to use Vue components within your Livewire components.

 ## Livewire Version Support
+(Livewire version 1.x suports Turbolinks out of the box)

 Livewire Version | Vue Plugin Version
 --- | ---
-1.x | 0.2.x
-2.x | 0.3.x
+2.x | 0.1.x

 ## Installation
 ### CDN